Chart Color Schemes

 Age

-Merriwa has a median age of 40, which is higher than Greater Perth's figure of 37 and Australia's figure of 38 years.
-Compared to Greater Perth's average, Merriwa has an over-representation of the 85+ cohort at 7.3%, while the 25-34 year-olds are under-represented at 11.2%.
+Merriwa has a median age of 40, which is higher than Greater Perth's figure of 37 years and marginally higher than Australia's median age of 38 years.
+Compared to Greater Perth, Merriwa has an over-representation of the 85+ cohort at 7.3%, while the 25-34 year-olds are under-represented at 11.2%.
 The 85+ concentration in Merriwa is well above the national figure of 2.2%.
-Between 2021 and present, the 55 to 64 age group has grown from 8.4% to 9.8% of the population.
-Conversely, the 5 to 14 cohort has declined from 13.8% to 12.3%, and the 45 to 54 group has dropped from 11.4% to 10.2%.
-By 2041, demographic modeling suggests Merriwa's age profile will evolve significantly.
-The 75 to 84 age cohort is projected to grow by 460 people (80%), from 571 to 1,032.
-Notably, the combined 65+ age groups are expected to account for 75% of total population growth, reflecting the area's aging demographic profile.
+Between 2021 and present, the population aged 55 to 64 has grown from 8.4% to 9.8%, while the 5 to 14 cohort has declined from 13.8% to 12.3% and the 45 to 54 group has dropped from 11.4% to 10.2%.
+By 2041, demographic modeling suggests significant changes in Merriwa's age profile.
+The 75 to 84 age cohort is projected to grow by 451 people (78%), from 581 to 1,033.
+Notably, the combined 65+ age groups will account for 76% of total population growth, reflecting Merriwa's aging demographic profile.
 Meanwhile, the 0 to 4 and 5 to 14 cohorts are expected to experience population declines.